modera/ModeraActivityLoggerBundle/README.md

 integers, arrays ) or complex ones - like objects or references to entities, this is achieved by using so called "Handlers" ( implementations of `\Modera\ConfigBundle\Config\HandlerInterface` ).

+## Installation

+Add this dependency to your composer.json:

+    "modera/config-bundle": "dev-master"

+Update your AppKernel class and add this:

+    new Modera\ConfigBundle\ModeraConfigBundle(),

 ## Publishing configuration properties

 Before you can use your configuration properties you need to publish them.
 Publishing process consists of several steps: